beiweitemderbeste/fullstackopen_translation_de/part_1/part_1a.md

 > The compilation is handled by Babel.
 Projects created with create-react-app are configured to compile automatically.
 We will learn more about this topic in part 7 of this course.

-Die Kompilierung wird von Babel übernommen.
+Die Kompilierung wird von "babel" übernommen.
 Projekte, die mit create-react-app erstellt wurden, sind so kofiguriert, das die Kompilierung automatisch geschieht.
 Wir werden uns in Abschnitt 7 dieses Kurs näher mit diesem Thema beschäftigen.

 > It is also possible to write React as "pure JavaScript" without using JSX.
 Although, nobody with a sound mind would actually do so.

 Es ist möglich, React in "purem" Javascript zu schreiben ohne JSX zu verwenden.
-Allerdings würde das niemand, der bei klarem Verstand ist, das tun.
+Allerdings würde das niemand, der bei klarem Verstand ist, tun.

 > In practice, JSX is much like HTML with the distinction that with JSX you can easily embed dynamic content by writing appropriate JavaScript within curly braces.
 The idea of JSX is quite similar to many templating languages, such as Thymeleaf used along with Java Spring, which are used on servers.

-In der Praxis sieht JSX ähnlich wie HTML aus, mit dem Unterschied, dass man dynamischen Inhalt leicht einfügen kann, indem man passendenes Javascript in geschwungenen Klammern einfügt.
+In der Praxis sieht JSX ähnlich wie HTML aus, mit dem Unterschied, dass man dynamischen Inhalt leicht einfügen kann, indem man Javascript in geschwungenen Klammern einfügt.
 Die Grundgedanke von JSX ist sehr ähnlich zu anderen Template-Sprachen, wie z.B.
-Thymeleaf für Java Spring, die auf Servern eingesetzt werden.
+Thymeleaf für Java Spring.

 > JSX is "XML-like", which means that every tag needs to be closed.
 For example, a newline is an empty element, which in HTML can be written as follows: